-The definitions of prime and composite numbers are imprecise: elsewhere, a number is allowed to measure itself.
+The definitions of prime and composite numbers are imprecise about measurement.
+Here, being measured means being measured by some other number, and thus being measured a number of times.
+Elsewhere, a number is allowed to measure itself.
 For example, Proposition VII.2 is the problem of finding the greatest common measure of two numbers that are not prime to one another.
-If one of the numbers measures the other, then it is the greatest common measure, since it also measures itself.
-Strictly then, a composite number is a number measured by some number, a number of times.
+If one of the numbers measures the other, then it is the greatest common measure, since, as Euclid notes, it also measures itself.
+In this sense, a prime number is a number measured only by unity and itself.